Saturday, August 30, 2014

 In today's blog post I am going to give you a few pointers on how to find an editor for your book.

-All editors are not created equal.
+You should know that not all editors are created equal.

 So how do you find a good editor who won't take you for a ride and really knows what they are doing?

 First, look for someone who has experience in editing the types of books that you write.
+It would be a good idea to look for someone whose job it is to edit.

-Do a Google search for an editor in your genre.
-Most professional editors have a website and contact form.
-Ask to see samples of their work first and reach out to some of their former clients if possible.
+Ask to see samples of their work first and reach out to some of their former clients if that information is available to you.

 Another route you can explore to find an editor would be to find a retired English teacher.
 I say retired because they will more than likely have the extra time to invest in editing your book properly and may be willing to work for a negotiated rate.